 The purpose of this policy is to assure that the obligations to the University of Nebraska and requirements for enrollment are met.
 The policy covers obligations to UNMC as well as other campuses in the NU system.

-To assure that obligations to the University of Nebraska Medical Center are met, the Office of Student Services will encumber student records and deny registration privileges to students, previous students, and graduates who have outstanding obligations to UNMC or other campuses in the NU system.
-Such obligations include delinquencies in tuition and fees; failure to meet student loan repayment schedules; failure to comply with terms of established tuition payment plans; failure to return Medical Center supplies, materials and equipment; non-payment of “bad checks” offered to the University; unresolved parking tickets, fines, and towing charges; unpaid library fines and charges for books not returned; unpaid rent owed for University housing; failure to obtain required immunizations; failure to secure required background check or drug screening for specific clinical placements; missing transcripts from prior institutions, failure to meet UNMC compliance requirements, and other similar obligations to the Medical Center or other University of Nebraska campus.
+To assure that obligations to the University of Nebraska Medical Center are met, the Division of Student Success will encumber student records and deny registration privileges to students, previous students, and graduates who have outstanding obligations to UNMC or other campuses in the NU system.
+Such obligations include delinquencies in tuition and fees; failure to meet student loan repayment schedules; failure to comply with terms of established tuition payment plans; failure to return Medical Center supplies, materials and equipment; non-payment of “bad checks” offered to the University; unresolved parking tickets, fines, and towing charges; unpaid library fines and charges for books not returned; unpaid rent owed for University housing; failure to obtain required immunizations; failure to secure required background check or drug screening for specific clinical placements; missing transcripts from prior institutions, failure to meet UNMC compliance requirements, and other similar obligations to UNMC or other University of Nebraska campus.

 The placement and release of an encumbrance (Service Indicator/Hold) on a student, previous student or graduate will be the responsibility of the office/unit to which the obligation is outstanding.
 Upon placement of a Service Indicator/Hold, the individual will be denied readmission, transcripts, and registration for subsequent terms, diplomas, grade reports, and attendance verification for loans or other requests.
-He or she may be disenrolled from current courses in the case of failure to pay tuition and fees See Delinquent Tuition/Fees Policy).
+He or she may be disenrolled from current courses in the case of failure to pay tuition and fees (See Delinquent Tuition/Fees Policy).

 UNMC will honor Service Indicator/Holds placed by other campuses in the NU system for disciplinary and financial matters.
 UNMC students will be required to work with the campus placing the Service Indicator/Hold.
 UNMC staff are not authorized to remove Service Indicators/Holds placed by another campus but may assist with communication to the other campus in order to help students to resolve outstanding issues.